A method to determine wall shear stress from mean profiles in turbulent boundary layers: Conclusions

 \section{Conclusions}

-A novel method to determine $u_{\tau}$ from measured profile data is proposed.
-The method is based on integral analysis of the governing equations of the mean flow and like all other such methods, requires shear stress profile in addition to mean streamwise velocity profile to determine $u_{\tau}$.
-However, unlike all the other methods, the proposed method does not require any near-wall ($y/\delta < 0.2$) data, thereby avoiding the noise-prone region of the profile altogether.
-The proposed method is shown to predict $u_{\tau}$ accurately for a range of $Re$ and is relatively insensitive to measurement errors.
-Therefore, the proposed method provides a simple alternative to current popular methods to indirectly determine $u_{\tau}$ within an acceptable uncertainty by just using few data points in the entire boundary layer.
+A novel method to determine $u_{\tau}$ from measured profile data is proposed based on the mean stress model of \cite{kumar2021}.
+The method is based on integral analysis of the governing equations of the mean flow and like all other such methods, requires shear stress profile to determine $u_{\tau}$.
+However, unlike all the other methods, the proposed method does not require any near-wall ($\eta < 0.2$) data, thereby avoiding the problems associated with presumption of a universal mean profile and the associated parameters.
+Unlike most existing methods, the proposed method can handle wall roughness without any modification, and is shown to predict $u_{\tau}$ accurately for a range of $Re$ for both smooth and rough wall TBL.
+The method requires $H$ and $\delta$ as inputs, and it is shown to be relatively insensitive to the uncertainty in these parameters.

+Since, the method is based on the mean stress model of \cite{kumar2021} which was derived for ZPG TBL, it requires extension to include pressure gradient effects.
+Hence, the model derivation of \cite{kumar2021} is revisited to obtain novel model for mean stress and wall-normal velocity in TBL including the pressure gradient effects, which is subsequently used to propose a method to reliably determine $u_{\tau}$ from profile data.
+Therefore, the proposed method provides an alternative to current popular methods to indirectly determine $u_{\tau}$ in TBL within an acceptable uncertainty, and is general enough to handle wall roughness and pressure gradient effects.

+A step-by-step recipe to obtain $u_{\tau}$ from measurement data is as follows: \begin{enumerate} \item Using measured $U$ profile, obtain $\delta$ and hence $\eta$, $K$, $Re_{\delta}$ and $V/V_e$. \item Plot the rhs of Eq. \eqref{eq:pgmethod} in the range $0.2 < \eta < 0.5$ for ZPG or $0.2 < \eta < 0.4$ for pressure gradient TBL. \item Draw a horizontal line which best-fits the plotted data.
+Predicted $u_{\tau}$ is the value where this line intersects the $y-$axis. \end{enumerate}

+The proposed method requires the knowledge of $K$, $U_e$ and ${\delta}$, which can be challenging to obtain in pressure gradient TBL.
+Also, an X-wire probe or PIV might be required to measure $T$.
+The method is developed for a spatially growing TBL and hence, it does not work for internal flows such as channel and pipe flows.
+The method incorporates wall roughness and pressure gradient effects, but requires modifications to account for additional complications like transverse curvature, wall injection or suction etc. Lastly, the accuracy of the method relies on the accuracy of the proposed model for $I$ (Eq. \eqref{eq:Imodel}), which appears to be acceptable for the TBL cases shown in the present work.
+A more accurate model for $I$ has the potential to improve the accuracy of the proposed method further.